Run Farther — Without Getting Hurt

-“One of the biggest mistakes runners make is increasing their mileage or frequency too quickly, to the point that they get injured from a combination of overuse and weakness,” says Steven Mayer, MD, a sports medicine physician at the Northwestern Medicine Regional Medical Group, in Illinois.
-That’s why running coaches have traditionally recommended the 10-percent rule, or the idea that you shouldn’t advance your distance or pace by more than 10 percent each week.
+“One of the biggest mistakes runners make is increasing their mileage or frequency too quickly, to the point that they get injured from a combination of overuse and weakness,” says Steven Mayer, MD, a sports medicine physician at the Northwestern Medicine Regional Medical Group in Illinois.

-Running is a high-impact activity; your muscles, joints, bones and connective tissue can take a beating from hitting the pavement as you carry your entire body weight on one leg at a time, over and over.
-If you start running every day or suddenly double your distance before your tissue has adapted and strengthened to handle the impact, it can start to break down, says Tim Gabbett, PhD, a physiologist and applied-sport scientist at Gabbett Performance Solutions in Brisbane, Australia.
+Running is a high-impact activity.
+Your muscles, joints, bones and connective tissue can take a beating from hitting the pavement as you carry your entire body weight on one leg at a time, over and over.
+If you start running every day or suddenly double your distance before your tissue has adapted and strengthened to handle the impact, it can begin to break down, says Tim Gabbett, PhD, a physiologist and applied-sport scientist at Gabbett Performance Solutions in Brisbane, Australia.

 You might not even notice when that breakdown starts.
-Your cardio fitness (heart and lung capacity) progresses faster than your muscles can keep up with, says Mayer.
-That means you might think you’re conditioned to turn a few 3-mile runs into 5-milers on the spot, then suffer through shin splints or an achy hamstring later.
-In that way, running can make it all too easy to chase lofty goals one week, then be shuttled to the sidelines the next.
+That’s because your cardio fitness (heart and lung capacity) advances faster than your muscles can keep up, says Mayer.
+You might think you’re conditioned enough to turn a few 3-mile runs into 5-milers…then suffer through shin splints or an achy hamstring.
+The result?
+Progress, canceled.

 Forget the Old Runner’s Tale

 That’s not to say you shouldn’t try to go farther or faster or run more frequently.
-After all, nothing sounds more boring that running the same 5K loop three days a week until the end of time.
-The key, says Gabbett, is to push yourself little by little, exposing yourself to more stress, or load, safely.
+After all, nothing sounds more boring than running the same 5K loop three days a week until the end of time.
+The key to progressing with confidence, says Gabbett, is to push yourself little by little, exposing yourself to more stress, or load, safely.

-While following a guideline for progression is a good idea, the 10-percent rule actually has no scientific basis, and “it’s not necessarily proven to prevent injuries,” says Mayer.
+Turns out the 10-percent rule — the widespread idea that you shouldn’t advance your distance (or pace) by more than 10 percent each week — has no scientific basis.
+“It’s not necessarily proven to prevent injuries,” says Mayer.
 In fact, runners who increased their training load by up to 50 percent per week experienced almost the exact same injury rates as runners who followed the 10-percent rule did, according to one study from the University of Groningen in the Netherlands.
-And novice runners who averaged 20 to 25 percent weekly increases avoided injuries in a study at Aarhus University in Denmark.
+Even more heartening: Novice runners who averaged 20 to 25 percent weekly increases avoided injuries, per a study at Aarhus University in Denmark.

 To figure out how to move forward, Gabbett recommends using a more individualized guideline he employs for his athletes: the acute-to-chronic workload ratio.
-It may not roll off the tongue as easily, but in practice, it’s actually quite simple.
+It may not roll off the tongue, but in practice, it’s actually quite simple.
 “It takes into account how much you ran this week [the acute] versus how much you ran over the past four weeks [the chronic],” he explains.
-(If you haven’t logged four weeks yet, stick with what feels like a relatively easy amount of mileage for your first month of running to get a foundation under your belt, then use this ratio over and over to keep adding on.)
+(If you haven’t yet logged four weeks, stick with what feels like a relatively easy amount of mileage for your first month of running to get a foundation under your belt, then use this ratio to keep adding on.)

-“It’s a feedback cycle,” says Gabbett.
-Every time you add to your load via weekly distance or speed, check in on how you’re feeling immediately afterward (“I crushed those hills”) and within 48 hours (“My legs are so sore”).
+“It’s a feedback cycle,” continues Gabbett.
+Every time you add to your load via weekly distance, check in on how you’re feeling immediately afterward (“I crushed those hills”) and within 48 hours (“My legs are so sore”).
 Based on both, you should have enough info to decide whether to dial it up or spend extra time on recovery, he says.

-One other crucial tool to help keep you happily running along: Strength training.
-Focusing your resistance routine around glute and core work specifically, research suggests, could help stave off some common overuse injuries, as it bolsters your bones, tendons and muscles to better handle all that stress, says Mayer.
-Try running every other day and working on strength (and, of course, recovery) in between.
+One other crucial tool to help keep you confidently running more and more: strength training.
+Focusing your resistance routine on glute and core work specifically, research suggests, could help stave off some common overuse injuries, as those exercises build up your bones, tendons and muscles to better handle all that stress, says Mayer.
+Try running every other day and working on strength and recovery in between.